 It is suggested that women who have the potential of getting pregnant take a supplement of 400-800 mcg of folic acid a day to prevent birth defects of the brain and spinal cord, called neural tube defects (NTDs).
 Studies also suggest that folic acid may help prevent some other birth defects as well, it may also prevent autism spectrum disorder, and prevent cleft lip and palate.
-Read the following facts about folic acid intake and its importance during pregnancy.
+Folic acid intake is important during pregnancy.

-- To be effective, folic acid must be taken at least 1-2 months before pregnancy so that adequate levels are achieved when ovulation happens.
+- To be effective, folic acid must be taken several months before pregnancy so that adequate levels are achieved when ovulation happens.

 - Since most malformations originate in the first month of pregnancy, before many women know they are pregnant, it is important for a woman to have enough folic acid in her system before conception.

-- Studies have shown that folic acid, especially when taken more than 3 months before conception, significantly reduces many pregnancy complications such as miscarriage, birth defects, preterm births, stillbirths, and neonatal mortality.
+- Some studies have also shown that folic acid when taken more than 3 months before conception, significantly reduces many pregnancy complications such as miscarriage, birth defects, preterm births, stillbirths, and neonatal mortality.

 - The average folate contained in a regular well-balanced diet is about 200 mcg, but a large amount of it is not absorbed by your body, and the amount of folate in your diet is not sufficient to fill your needs before and during pregnancy (1/2 cup of vegetables and beans, for example, contains only 30-150 micrograms of folate).
 Therefore, women who have the potential to get pregnant need to supplement their diet with additional folic acid if they want to decrease their risk of having a baby with neural tube defects and other malformations.

-- Research has shown taking a daily folic acid supplement not only decreases the risk of having a baby with a neural tube defect (NTD), it also decreases the risk of heart defects, cleft lip/palate, and autism spectrum disorder.
+Research has shown taking a daily folic acid supplement not only decreases the risk of having a baby with a neural tube defect (NTD), it also decreases the risk of heart defects, cleft lip/palate, and an autism spectrum disorder.
 Carefully read the ingredients of the vitamin supplements you take.
+It is recommended to take between 400-800 mcg folic acid supplement each day.
 Most prenatal vitamin supplements have at least 400 micrograms of folic acid, and many have more than that.

-- If you previously had an affected child with autism spectrum disorder, heart defect, and/or neural tube defect then it's recommended to take about 4-5,000 microgram (4-5 mg) folic acid a day 3 months prior to conception.
+- If you previously had an affected child with an autism spectrum disorder, heart defect, and/or neural tube defect then it's recommended to take about 4-5,000 micrograms (4-5 mg) folic acid a day 3 months prior to conception.

 Since there are many factors that can affect a pregnancy (including genetics, the environment, an overall good diet, and responsible behavior), you need to realize that folic acid alone cannot always ensure a healthy baby.